kimtth/software-architect-mindmap/README.md

     🔹 `Throughput` is how many transactions per second or minute your application can handle

-    🔹 `Errors` is usually measured in a percent of
+    🔹 `Errors` is usually measured as a percentage of requests

     🔹 `Saturation` is the ability of your application to use the available CPU and Memory